 If the current tenants do not move out on their own accord by the end of the fixed term tenancy agreement, landlords may want to explore the option of offering tenants compensation and/or moving expenses in exchange for terminating their tenancy by agreement, using Form N11.

 My tenants have asked to terminate their lease early.
 What form can we sign if I agree to let them go?

 The N11 is the right form to use if the landlord and all the tenants agree to terminate the tenancy.
 The form is available here: https://tribunalsontario.ca/ltb/forms/

 Remember to make sure that the correct unit address is listed on the form.
 Should the tenants fail to move out by the specified date, the follow-up forms would be the L3 Application and a Declaration.

 My tenant has signed a Form N11, Agreement to Terminate a Tenancy and has not vacated the rental unit on the agreed termination date, what can I do?

-If the tenant has signed an Agreement to Terminate a Tenancy and has not vacated the unit by the termination date the landlord within thirty days must file an L3 application to the Board along with a affidavit sworn at the Board stating when the agreement was signed, that the agreement was not signed at the time the tenancy agreement was entered into and that no other agreement was entered into thereafter that would affect the Agreement to Terminate.
-The Board will issue an order for eviction in the mail which the landlord may then take to the Sheriff for enforcement.
+If the tenant has signed an Agreement to Terminate a Tenancy and has not vacated the unit by the termination date the landlord within thirty days must file an L3 application to the Board along with a Declaration stating when the agreement was signed, that the agreement was not signed at the time the tenancy agreement was entered into and that no other agreement was entered into thereafter that would affect the Agreement to Terminate.
+The Board will issue an order for eviction, which will be mailed to the landlord who can then take it to the Sheriff’s office for enforcement.